 - 1. A prepayment of \$100 along with a housing application is required to reserve a room for any regular semester.
 Students are required to live in university housing during the entire term of enrollment for which the reservation is made.
 Students who do not fulfill this requirement will forfeit their prepayment.
-The prepayment is refundable on the following conditions: (a) if cancellation is made, through the Residence Life office in writing prior to the confirmation date on the contract, (b) if the student has occupied the room until the end of the contract period and then checks out of the residence hall, through the Residence Life office, not later than 24 hours after the last official day of the spring semester, (c) if no damages have occurred during the term of occupancy. - 2.
-All occupants of residence halls are required to participate in a university meal plan.
-(Optional for commuter students and Collegiate Park, Red Wolf Den, Pack Place, The Circle, and The Village rentals) - 3.
-A permanent identification card will be issued to students during the first semester of attendance.
+The prepayment is refundable on the following conditions: (a) if cancellation is made, through the Residence Life office in writing prior to the confirmation date on the contract, (b) if the student has occupied the room until the end of the contract period and then checks out of the residence hall, through the Residence Life office, not later than 24 hours after the last official day of the spring semester, (c) if no damages have occurred during the term of occupancy. - All occupants of residence halls are required to participate in a university meal plan.
+(Optional for commuter students and Collegiate Park, Red Wolf Den, Pack Place, The Circle, and The Village rentals) - A permanent identification card will be issued to students during the first semester of attendance.
 Students will use this card to access residence halls, parking lots, laundry, and dining services venues.
-A \$20 replacement fee will be assessed for lost IDs. - 4.
-The charges for room and board for less than a full semester are computed on the base rate for the period of occupancy. - 5.
-The residence halls and cafeteria will be open during the periods classes are in session.
-Vacation periods (fall break, spring break, winter break, and Interims) are not included in the regular room and board charges.
+A \$20 replacement fee will be assessed for lost IDs.